markmelvin/pySaleae/analyzers/readme.txt

 !!
 WARNING !!

-The code in this folder is in a massive state of refactor and is unusable.
+The PCM analyzer is currently broken and unusable, but the square wave analyzer works.